fancellomc/SO2-Time-Series-Forecasting/README.md

 # SO2 Time Series Forcasting

 ## Objective of the project:
-By using Python and Google Colab, this project consists in predicting the emission of SO2 in the air at the Veolia MAS station in Normandy.
+By using Python, this project consists in predicting the emission of SO2 in the air at the Veolia MAS station in Normandy.

 ## Contents